CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.2.4 remote maintenance.txt

 #### OPS.2.4.A8 Secure protocols for remote maintenance [IT operation]

 It SHOULD use current and considered secure communication protocols.
 The communication SHOULD be encrypted.
-Based on the institution's protection needs, suitable cryptographic procedures for the realization of a tunnel SHOULD be used.
-In order to properly manage the protocols used and to take into account the security requirements, information on vulnerabilities in the specialized press or relevant sources SHOULD be observed and continuously updated.
+Based on the protection needs of the institution, suitable cryptographic procedures for the realization of a tunnel SHOULD be used.
+In order to properly manage the protocols used and to take into account the security requirements, information on vulnerabilities from the specialized press or relevant sources SHOULD be observed and continuously updated.

-#### OPS.2.4.A9 Selection of suitable remote maintenance tools [IT operation]The selection of suitable remote maintenance tools SHOULD be based on the operational, safety and data protection requirements of the institution.
+#### OPS.2.4.A9 Selection of suitable remote maintenance tools [IT operation]
+The selection of suitable remote maintenance tools SHOULD be based on the operational, safety and data protection requirements of the institution.
 All procurement decisions SHOULD be agreed with the person in charge of purchasing, the system and application manager and the security management.

 #### OPS.2.4.A10 Management of remote maintenance tools [IT operation, users]

 Organizational administrative processes for dealing with the selected tools SHOULD be established.
 There SHOULD be an instruction manual for handling the remote maintenance tool.
 Sample procedures for passive and active remote maintenance SHOULD be created and communicated.
-IT operations SHOULD be sensitized and trained in the use of remote maintenance tools.
+The IT operation SHOULD be sensitized and trained in the use of remote maintenance tools.
 It SHOULD name a contact person for all technical questions about the remote maintenance tools.

 #### OPS.2.4.A11 Use of cryptographic procedures for remote maintenance [IT operation]